Opportunity Zones FAQ

 Advisers have told us that a best practice is to have your written plan correspond to an identified asset for purchase.
 Our structure follows that advice and we avoid the potential risks associated with basing your Qualified Opportunity Fund on a written plan that requires the future identification of assets, even within a pipeline.
 Please reach out to us to discuss specifics related to your situation in order to arrive at an optimal funding strategy.

 Do I still have to pay state tax?

 One practitioner has stated that “Investors in states that do conform with the federal opportunity zones provisions may receive state tax incentives similar to those available at the federal level.
 Conversely, investors residing in nonconforming states may be unable to defer and reduce state taxation on the initial gains invested in Opportunity Zones.
 Investors in these non-conforming states may also be required to recognize gain for state tax purposes on their eventual sale of the opportunity fund investment.”

 A list of conforming and non-conforming states prepared by a national firm may be found here.
 All investors should consult their tax advisers to confirm their local requirements.

-Cadre’s Opportunity Zones program is not a single fund, but a series of single-asset O-Funds that investors can access.
-In other words, each O-Fund offering on Cadre’s platform will be held within its own investment vehicle.
-Since inception, we’ve focused on structuring single-asset funds, which we believe is the optimal structure for Opportunity Zones investing.
-Leading law firms have noted that “a traditional [commingled] fund structure with multiple properties is not a straightforward fit for the OZ Program”1 and that instead, fund managers “may wish to create a separate fund for each property.”2
+Cadre’s Opportunity Zones program is not a single fund, but a series of single-asset Qualified Opportunity Fund that investors can access.
+In other words, each Qualified Opportunity Fund offering on Cadre’s platform will be held within its own investment vehicle.
+Since inception, we’ve focused on structuring single-asset funds, which we believe is the optimal structure for Opportunity Zone investing.
+Leading law firms have noted that “a traditional [commingled] fund structure with multiple properties is not a straightforward fit for the Opportunity Zone Program” and that instead, fund managers “may wish to create a separate fund for each property.”

 How can I participate in the Cadre program?